zaps166/NFSIISE/README.md

 NFSIISE
 =======

 Need For Speed II SE - Linux port with 3D acceleration and TCP protocol!
+The game also can run under Windows.

 ## Compile: